Contents:

 2023 and 2024 have seen a sustained and substantial rise in MOD procurement outlay, with 2024 marking the highest level of procurement spending on record.

-With the UK Government pledging to increase total defence spending to 2.5% of GDP from April 2027, the recent rise in annual MOD procurement spending appears likely to continue in the medium term.
+With the UK Government pledging to increase total defence spending to 2.5% of GDP from April 2027, the recent rise in annual MOD procurement spending is likely to continue in the medium term.

 Chart 2: Percentage of MOD spending with foreign companies since 2019